-The command used to build the target from the source. action may be a string representing a template command line to execute, a list of strings representing the command to execute with its arguments (suitable for enclosing white space in an argument), a dictionary mapping source file name suffixes to any combination of command line strings (if the builder should accept multiple source file extensions), a Python function, an Action object (see the section called "Action Objects") or a list of any of the above.
+The command used to build the target from the source. action may be a string representing a template command line to execute, a list of strings representing the command to execute with its arguments (suitable for enclosing white space in an argument), a dictionary mapping source file name suffixes to any combination of command line strings (if the builder should accept multiple source file extensions), a Python function, an Action object (see Action Objects) or a list of any of the above.